MirahImage/postfacto/README.md

 # Postfacto
 A free, open-source and self-hosted retro tool aimed at helping remote teams.

+This software was developed by Pivotal and has been forked after the untimely deletion from the github.com/pivotal org by VMware.
+Unfortunately, the entire commit history was lost in the fork.
+If you are in possession of a copy of the repo with the commit history, please let me know!

 ## Deployment

 1. Download and extract the latest `package.zip` from the [releases page](https://github.com/MirahImage/postfacto/releases)